Minnia/devoteam-ems/README.md

 - **Ant Design**: A React UI framework for building rich, interactive UIs.
 - **Styled Components**: For styling the app components with CSS-in-JS.
 - **Context API**: For managing global state (authentication, user info).
+- **JSON Server**: A simple way to set up a mock API based on a JSON file.
 - **Axios**: For making API requests (used in data fetching).
 - **TypeScript**: For statically typed JavaScript and better tooling support.
 - **Styled Components**: To implement CSS-in-JS with styled-components for scoped styling.